vic-lsh/masa/reboot/snippets/flat/README.md

 # README

-Assert `Masa = Fifo` when:
+Assert `Masa <= Fifo` when:

-1. All processing latency is static as 2ms.
+1. All processing latency is static as 8ms.
 2. `Masa` uses normal `deadline`.

+# Tiny Hypothesis

+1. P99 difference is close to 8ms.

 # Tiny Observations